sydasif/my-pandoc-book/chapters/04-string.md

 # Output: ' In this we have leading and trailing whitespace.  '
 >>> cleaned_sentence = sentence.strip()
 >>> cleaned_sentence
-'In this we have leading and trailing whitespace.'
+# Output: 'In this we have leading and trailing whitespace.'
 ```

 The result is a string with the extraneous spaces removed: